williamspiro/contentDruid/README.md

 ```
 Runs `filesSlothRestore.py` finding files deleted after 1529816400000 (June 24th, 2018 0:00:00) for portal with access token `1234-5678-9123-4567`

-## urlMappingLoadBulkEdit
+## urlMappingLoad
-A Python python to bulk edit URL mapping objects
+A Python python to bulk edit and create URL mapping objects
 _REQUIRES_
 [requests](http://docs.python-requests.org/en/master/)

 _USAGE_
 This Python python takes one agrument: `accessToken`
-`accessToken` - An access_token for the portal you want to urlMappingLoadBulkEdit
+`accessToken` - An access_token for the portal you want to urlMappingLoad
 This Python python also requires a JSON file to import.
-This file should be called `mappingsToUpdate.json` and should live in the "import" folder - path `import/mappingsToUpdate.json`.
-This file should have a JSON object with the updated JSON of the mappings you wish to update, like:
+This file should be called `mappingsToLoad.json` and should live in the "import" folder - path `import/mappingsToLoad.json`.
+This file should have a JSON object with the updated JSON of the mappings you wish to update, and that of new mappings to create, like:
 ```
 [
     {